Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving

 where $\Delta t$ is the time interval of neighboring frames, and $M$ is a lower triangular matrix of ones that integrates the velocity into waypoints.
 The final hybrid loss is a weighted sum of these two losses:

 where $\omega$ is a balancing weight.
-Moreover, we can theoretically show that this hybrid loss is also a valid diffusion loss to obtain the correct marginal score function of the data distribution: \begin{restatable}{theorem}{GeneralScoreMatching} The hybrid loss in Eq. (\ref{eq:hybrid_loss}) is equivalent to a diffusion score matching loss under $\mathit{P}$-norm:
+Moreover, we can theoretically show that this Eq.~(\ref{eq:hybrid_loss}) is also a valid diffusion loss to obtain the correct marginal score function of the data distribution.
+We first recall the following property of Bregman divergences~\citep{banerjee2005clustering}.
+Please see Appendix~\ref{app:proof_bregman} for proof of Lemma~\ref{lem:bregman}.

-where $\mathit{P} = I + \Delta t^2 \cdot \omega M^TM$ is positive-definite.
-The minimizer of the loss is the marginal score function in Eq.~(\ref{eq:reverse}). \end{restatable} It is worth noting that many existing studies adopt L1-norm loss ~\citep{diffusiondrive} or auxiliary planning loss~\citep{jiang2023vad} (e.g., collision loss) in diffusion-based AD tasks, which will lead to a biased score function that does not faithfully reflect the data distribution.
-Please see Appendix~\ref{app:b} for proof of Theorem~\ref{thm:general_score_matching}.

-In practice, the integration in $\mathcal{L}_{waypoint}$ could result in gradient accumulation with future timesteps.
-To avoid the imbalanced gradient distribution over future predictions, we limit the gradient backpropagation to a temporal window of size $W$ by detaching the trajectory history beyond this horizon (see Algorithm~\ref{alg:hybrid_loss} in Appendix~\ref{app:c} for detailed implementation).